 Here are some options to treat green nails syndrome:

 - Certain antibiotics can be used to treat the infection.
 Antibiotics such as polymyxin B and bacitracin.
-If these are used consistently, 2 to 4 times in a day, and for 1 to 4 months, most patients will be okay.
+If these are used consistently, 2 to 4 times a day, and for 1 to 4 months, most patients will be okay.

 - Alternatively, applying chlorine bleach topically to the affected portion will overpower the development of P. aeruginosa.
 Before applying the chlorine bleach, you must dilute it in water at a ratio of 1:4